Zitga-Tech/ZBase.Foundation.Pooling/README.md

 The related modules will be enabled automatically when the [com.unity.addressables](https://docs.unity3d.com/Packages/com.unity.addressables@1.19/manual/index.html) package is installed.

+## Thread-safety disclaimer

+:warning: This package does NOT factor thread-safety into its design.

 # Installation

 ## Install via Open UPM